mokny/nodebot/README.md

 A bot for meshtastic nodes - **UNSUPPORTED**

 **I coded this bot in the passing, so take it or leave it.
 Cheers.**
+**Attention: The bot will not work, if you do not read the instructions below closely**

 # Install
 ## Install dependencies (venv recommended)